Skip to Main Content

 - Library-mediated release will facilitate version control checks, third party content copyright compliance and technical deposit checks.

 - It is the responsibility of the individual to ensure any third party copyright material owned by a third party has been cleared.
-Further information provided in 'Keeping Your thesis Legal'
+Further information is provided in 'Keeping Your thesis Legal'.
+You may choose to release a redacted version of the work if this is appropriate.

 - The full-text version of the thesis will be made available online in accordance with any conditions stipulated by the author on the E-Thesis deposit agreement form: